-Net Asset Value ("NAV") per share after performance fee\
+Net Asset Value ("NAV") per share after performance fee

-The NAV of the Group as calculated above less the performance fee accrual made by the Company divided by the number of shares in issued (excluding treasury shares).
+The NAV of the Group as calculated above less the performance fee provision made by the Company divided by the number of shares in issued (excluding treasury shares).

-NAV per share Total Return\
+NAV per share Total Return after performance fee

-The theoretical total return on the NAV per share, reflecting the change in NAV during the period assuming that any dividends paid to shareholders were reinvested at NAV at the time the shares were quoted ex-dividend.
+The theoretical total return on the NAV per share after performance fee, reflecting the change in NAV after performance fee during the period assuming that any dividends paid to shareholders were reinvested at NAV after performance fee at the time the shares were quoted exdividend.
 This is a way of measuring investment management performance of investment trusts which is not affected by movements in the share price discount/premium.